ChamiLamelas/Music_Tab_Project/README.md

 # Music Tab Project

-The primary purpose of this project was to provide a program that takes a text file holding a bass guitar tab and converting it into an HTML file that holds a tablature or bass clef representation of the same notes.
+The primary purpose of this project was to provide a program that takes a text file holding a bass guitar tab and converting it into sheet music displayed in an HTML file.

 **Date:** Summer 2019